StarPlayrX/bigmac/README.md

 8. or
 9. [Download BMO2_802.11ac_wifi_edition](https://starplayrx.com/downloads/bigmac/BMO2ac_wifi.dmg) is for 802.11ac cards only.
 10. Format a disk using MacOS Extended Journaled.
-11. Excute in Terminal `sudo asr -s ~/Downloads/BMO2* -er -t dragDiskHere`
+11. Execute in Terminal `sudo asr -s ~/Downloads/BMO2* -er -t dragDiskHere`
 12. When asr is 100% complete, open System Preferences, select BMO2 as your startup disk and reboot.
 13. bigmac2's pre-release patches have already been applied.
 When finished, move the BMO2 disk image in the Trash.